What is Umami? (And Why I’m Writing This)

 in place and use the SKIP_DB_MIGRATION

 environment variable to tell it not to apply migrations.
-This variable was added in Umami 2.17:
+This variable was added in Umami 2.17 and should be set inline when running the build

 SKIP_DB_MIGRATION=true pnpm build